LoicMarechal/libMeshb/README.md

-# libMesh7
+# libMeshb version 7
 A library to handle the *.meshb file format.

 # Overview
-The Gamma Mesh Format (GMF) and the associated library libMesh7 provide programers of simulation and meshing software with an easy way to store their meshes and physical solutions.
+The Gamma Mesh Format (GMF) and the associated library libMeshb provide programers of simulation and meshing software with an easy way to store their meshes and physical solutions.

 The GMF features more than 80 kinds of data types, like vertex, polyhedron, normal vector or vector solution field.

-The libMesh7 provides a convenient way to move data between those files, via keyword tags, and the user's own structures.
+The libMeshb provides a convenient way to move data between those files, via keyword tags, and the user's own structures.

 Transparent handling of ASCII & binary files.